PayU-EMEA/woo-payu-payment-gateway/README.EN.md

 * by clicking "Pay with PayU" link over order details section

 ## Credit widget
-Plugin provides seamless integration of [installments widget][ext14], responsible for presenting minimal installment amount for a given product.
+Plugin provides seamless integration of [credit widget][ext14].
+It's responsible for presenting minimal installment amount for a given product.
+Additionally, after clicking on the widget, information on available repayment plans is presented, as well as a list of deferred payment methods (“buy now, pay later”).
 Functionality is enabled by default.
 It can be deactivated in administration panel (WooCommerce->Settings->Payments->PayU - installments).
 Integration points of a widget have been described in a table below.